Balance Boards Transform Lives

 What is an Emotional Balance Board?

-An emotional balance board is a visual tool that helps individuals recognize, label, and manage their emotions.
+A balance board is a visual tool that helps individuals recognize, label, and manage their emotions.
 It typically includes:

 • Emotion symbols or words (happy, sad, frustrated, excited, etc.)